jarohen/nomad/README.md

 ;; On "my-web-server", will return "prod-value"
 ```

+Nomad also adds the `:nomad/hostname` key to the `:nomad/current-host`
+map, with the hostname of the current machine.

 ### 'Instances'

 Nomad also allows you to set up different 'instances' running on the